 The difference between an exempt vs. non-exempt employee boils down to the legal agreement you have with that employee and if they are exempt or non-exempt from the legal requirement of receiving overtime pay.
 An exempt employee is not eligible for overtime, and a non-exempt employee can receive overtime pay.

-Exempt employees refer to workers in the United States who are not entitled to overtime pay.
-This simply implies that employers of exempt employees are not bound by law to pay them for any extra hours of work.
+Exempt employees are workers who are not entitled to overtime pay.
+Employers of exempt employees are not legally bound to pay them for extra work hours.
 The federal standard for work hours in the United States is 40 hours per workweek.

 According to the Federal Labor Standard Acts (FLSA), federal law requires that employers in the United States pay employees at least the federal minimum wage.
-The minimum wage as stated by the United States Department of Labor is $7.25 per hour.
+The minimum wage as stated by the United States Department of Labor is $7.25 per hour (Aug, 2022).
 Bear in mind that some states such as California may have other rates according to their different state laws.

-Exempt employees are mostly paid on a salary basis and not per hour.
+Exempt employees are paid on a salary basis and not per hour.
 Unlike non-exempt employees, employers may decide whether to pay exempt employees for any extra work outside the official 40 working hours per week.
 As a business owner, this allows you flexibility in your payment and employee benefits policies.